 SUBJECT PROPOSED RULE CURRENT RULE COMMENTS agree or the panel directs otherwise. (f) A party must inform the Director and all other parties in writing of any change of address during an arbitration.
 Service on 13301.
-Service on Persons [Rule] 10314.
+Service on Persons 10314.
 Initiation of No substantive change.
-Persons Currently Associated with a Proceedings Currently Member (a) Convice and Filing with the Associated with a Member If a member and a person currently (c) Service and Filing with the Director of Arbitration associated with the member are named as respondents to the same (2) If a member firm and a arbitration, service on the person person associated with the associated with the member may be member firm are named parties made on the member or directly on the associated person.
+Persons Currently Associated with a Proceedings Currently Associated with Member (c) Service and Filing with the a Member If a member and a person currently Director of Arbitration associated with the member are named as respondents to the same (2) If a member firm and a arbitration, service on the person person associated with the associated with the member may be member firm are named parties made on the member or directly on the associated person.
 If service is to an arbitration proceeding at the time of the filing of the made on the member, the member Statement of Claim, service on must serve the associated person, the person associated with the even if the member will not be member firm may be made on representing the associated person in the associated person or the the arbitration.
-If the member is not member firm, which shall representing the associated person in the arbitration, the member must perfect service upon the associated person.
+If the member is not representing the associated person in member firm, which shall perfect service upon the the arbitration, the member must associated person.
 If the notify, and provide the associated member firm does not person's current address to, all parties undertake to represent the and the Director. associated person, the member firm shall serve the associated person with the Statement of Claim, shall advise all parties and the Director of Arbitration

 SUBJECT PROPOSED RULE CURRENT RULE COMMENTS of that fact, and shall provide such associated person's current address.
 Filing an Initial 13302.
 Filing an Initial Statement 10314.
-Initiation of Paragraph (c) of the rule Statement of of Claim Proceedings codifies current practice, Claim and provides notice to (a) Filing Claim with the Director Except as otherwise provided claimants that they must herein, an arbitration pay all fees required at (1) To initiate an arbitration, a proceeding under this Code the time of filing. claimant must file the following with the Director: shall be instituted as follows: (a) Statement of Claim Signed and dated Uniform Submission Agreement; and (1) The Claimant shall file with the Director of Arbitration A statement of claim an executed Submission specifying the relevant facts Agreement, a Statement of and remedies requested.
-Claim of the controversy in dispute, together with the The claimant may include any documents in support of the additional documents supporting the Claim, and the required statement of claim. deposit.
+Initiation of Paragraph (c) of the rule Statement of of Claim Proceedings codifies current practice, Claim 5 and provides notice to (a) Filing Claim with the Director Except as otherwise provided claimants that they must herein, an arbitration pay all fees required at (1) To initiate an arbitration, a proceeding under this Code the time of filing. claimant must file the following with shall be instituted as follows: the Director: (a) Statement of Claim Signed and dated Uniform Submission Agreement; and (1) The Claimant shall file with the Director of Arbitration A statement of claim an executed Submission specifying the relevant facts Agreement, a Statement of and remedies requested.
+Claim of the controversy in The element ment is shude ever dispute, together with the The claimant may include any documents in support of the additional documents supporting the statement of claim.
+Claim, and the required deposit.
 Sufficient additional copies of the Submission (2) A claimant may use the online Agreement and the Statement claim notification and filing procedure of Claim and supporting to complete part of the arbitration documents shall be provided to claim filing process through the the Director of Arbitration for Internet.
 To commence this process, each party and each arbitrator. a claimant may complete a Claim The Statement of Claim shall Information Form that can be specify the relevant facts and accessed through www.nasd.com.
 In the remedies sought.
 The